·

 This banana split icebox cake recipe tastes best within 1 to 2 days of making it.
 After that, the bananas may start to brown and soften, and the graham crackers will continue to absorb moisture from the pudding and whipped topping.

 If stored in the refrigerator, keep the cake tightly covered and serve it chilled.
-If stored in the freezer, keep it covered well to protect it from freezer burn and let it soften slightly before serving.
+If stored in the freezer, keep it well covered to protect it from freezer burn, and let it soften slightly before serving.

 For the freshest flavor and best presentation, this is one of those easy no-bake summer desserts that’s best made the day before or the morning of your party.
 That way, the layers have time to set, but the bananas and toppings still look fresh when it’s time to serve.